Aoliva96/ousd-makerspace-site/README.md

-# ousd-makerspace-site
+# yap-makerspace

 ### Readme completion awaiting further site development.

 ## Project Description

-A freelance web design project to provide OUSD YAP with an attractive, accessible and modern webpage for their Makerspace art program.
+A freelance web design project to provide OUSD Young Adult Program with an attractive, accessible and modern webpage for their Makerspace creative mentorship program.
 This project primarily uses HTML/CSS and JavaScript, alongside Mongoose/MongoDB for data handling.

 ## Contents